swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 between child tasks and parents within a task group.
 This idea is explored in its own proposal.

-Alternatively, we may want to express this as `spawn` in similar manner to how `detach { ... }` works for detached tasks, spawn could be the equivalent for child tasks.
+Alternatively, we may want to express this as `spawn` in similar manner to how `asyncDetached { ... }` works for detached tasks, spawn could be the equivalent for child tasks.
 It would have the same semantics as `async let`, so it is mostly a spelling discussion -- it may be beneficial to express `spawn`, `detach` and perhaps future non-waiting operations like `send` in a similar style, rather than specializing `async let` declarations.
 In general however a specialized form of creating child tasks within a scope will be definitely explored in the near future.

 ### `@Sendable` closure checking for task groups